Variable Data printing allows for the printing of bottle numbers in a run.

 There are many potential applications for the use of variable data.
 Perhaps a simple example might be adding serial numbering to your custom labels – each label could be uniquely identified by the insertion of a different number, which could be used for tracking purposes or simply to indicate a level of exclusivity (e.g., No. 485 of 500).
 Variable data is not limited to such simple applications however – it’s even possible to have different text or images inserted, it just requires some up-front manipulation of the artwork and you’d need to provide the actual components to be inserted during the printing process.

-Using Variable Data for label printing is different than Multi-Version printing (which we discussed in our previous blog post here).
+Using Variable Data for printing custom labels is different than Multi-Version printing (which we discussed in our previous blog post here).
 Both features have their distinct uses, and we can help you decide the best approach to suit label printing needs.

-In short, using variable data for printing labels opens up an enormous amount of power and flexibility to give your products an "edge" in the marketplace.
+In short, using variable data labels opens up an enormous amount of power and flexibility to give your products an "edge" in the marketplace.